adazzle/react-data-grid/README.md

 ###### `className?: string | undefined`

+custom classname

 ###### `style?: CSSProperties | undefined`

+custom styles

 ###### `'aria-label'?: string | undefined`

+The label of the Data Grid.
+We recommend providing a label using `aria-label` or `aria-labelledby`

 ###### `'aria-labelledby'?: string | undefined`

+The id of the element containing a label for the Data Grid.
+We recommend providing a label using `aria-label` or `aria-labelledby`

 ###### `'aria-describedby'?: string | undefined`

+If the grid has a caption or description, `aria-describedby` can be set on the grid element with a value referring to the element containing the description.

 ###### `'data-testid'?: Maybe<string>`